 Use psychological tactics such as urgency and scarcity to make a customer act quickly on a purchase, like Anese is doing here:

-The second email should evoke a sense of urgency by providing a time-sensitive offer, warning, or incentive.
+Evoke a sense of urgency in your second email, by providing a time-sensitive offer, warning, or incentive.

 Discounts are a great way to push customers to buy and are usually sent as part of a second (or third!) abandoned cart email.
 You don’t want to cannibalize your profit margin as part of your first reminder, which may be all that’s necessary to get someone to complete checkout.